What is critical light?

 All components of a wall assembly can affect the cladding’s final disposition.
 If the stud framing isn’t in a straight plane, then this irregularity affects both the sheathing and the final cladding.
 Most specifications for EIFS Systems require the tolerance for the substrate (without the EIFS on it) to be 1/4″ in a 4′ radius.
 This amount of unevenness, however, would be very visible in critical light.

 What aesthetic effect does critical light have on stucco and EIFS walls ?

 In an EIF System, rasping at high and low spots can level imperfections between adjacent insulation boards.
 However, it may not be able to compensate for all imperfections in the building substrate.

-In a DEF System (Direct applied Exterior Finish System), there is no foam plastic insulation that can be rasped in an attempt to level the surface for the final finish, so any irregularities in the substrate will be reflected in the final product.
-Depending on the levelness of the substrate in a DEFS application, it may be necessary to skim the surface with the appropriate leveling material in order to reduce the likelihood aesthetic issues occurring during critical light, or for that matter at any time.
+In a DEF System (Direct applied Exterior Finish System), there is no foam plastic insulation that you can rasp in order to level the surface for the final finish.
+Thus, any irregularities in the substrate will show in the final product.
+Depending on the levelness of the substrate, however, you may need to skim the surface with a leveling material.
+This will reduce the risk of aesthetic issues.

 The type of textured finish used also affects the appearance of a façade in critical light.
 If you have an irregular-looking façade because of aberrations in the wall plane, for instance, you can moderate it by utilizing finishes with course or heavy textures.
 The thickness of a textured finish is determined by the size of the aggregate that is used, which means coarser textured finishes are thicker.
 Therefore, they’re more capable of filling depressions in the surface than a thinner, fine aggregate finish.
 In general, swirl finishes may be better at concealing irregularities than a sand finish of similar aggregate size.